isaiapedro/kaggle-digit-recognizer-problem/README.md

 ## Conclusion

 Thanks for reading up until here.
-We had a ton of fun doing this notebook and got a lot of useful insights on data manipulation and the implementation of some ML models, such as Linear Regression and XGBoost.
+I had a ton of fun doing this notebook and got a lot of useful insights on Convolution and how to setup a Neural Network with three hidden layers that acts like filters.

 If you want to see more Kaggle solutions, see the Flower Classification Problem or go to my github page.
 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/isaiapedro/) or my [Webpage](https://github.com/isaiapedro/Portfolio-Website).